kruxia/ark/docs/Performance-Rust-vs-Python.md

 # Performance comparisons

-tldr; Rust/Actix --release is 2x—10x faster than Python/Starlette w/o --reload.
-That
+tldr; **Rust/Actix** --release **is 2x—10x faster than Python/Starlette** w/o --reload.
-seems like a very reasonable tradeoff for significantly faster development time.
-Python becomes an excellet prototyping environment, and we can move to Rust if and when performance demands.
+That seems like a very reasonable tradeoff for significantly faster development time (10x—50x faster).
+Python becomes an excellent prototyping environment, and we can move to Rust if and when performance demands.

 ## Rust API (development w/cargo watch)